NikolayKanchevski/SierraEngine/README.md

 * [GLM](https://github.com/g-truc/glm/) - For all advanced mathematical operations and objects within the engine.
 * [ImGui](https://github.com/ocornut/imgui/) - For the user interface implemented.
 * [ImGuizmo](https://github.com/CedricGuillemet/ImGuizmo/) - For gizmos in the scene view.
-* [EnTT](https://github.com/skypjack/entt/) - For the easy-to-use and incredibly perfomant [entity component system](https://en.wikipedia.org/wiki/Entity_component_system).
+* [EnTT](https://github.com/skypjack/entt/) - For the easy-to-use and lightweight [entity component system](https://en.wikipedia.org/wiki/Entity_component_system).
 * [Assimp](https://github.com/assimp/assimp/) - For the loading of all kinds of 3D modelMatrix formats (.obj, .fbx, .dae, etc.).
-* [Stb](https://github.com/nothings/stb) - For loading image buffer from all kinds of image formats (.jpg, .png, etc.).
+* [Stb](https://github.com/nothings/stb) - For loading image data from all kinds of image formats (.jpg, .png, etc.).
 * [FMT](https://fmt.dev/latest/index.html) - For fast and easy string formatting.
 * [SPIRV-Reflect](https://github.com/NikichaTV/SPIRV-Reflect) by [NikichaTV](https://github.com/NikichaTV) - For shader reflection and [OpenGL](https://www.opengl.org)-like engine use (this is a custom version of [SPIRV-Reflect](https://github.com/KhronosGroup/SPIRV-Reflect) with extended functionality).
+* [YamlCPP](https://github.com/jbeder/yaml-cpp) - For generating/parsing configuration and serialization files.
 * [RareCpp](https://github.com/TheNitesWhoSay/RareCpp/) - For reflections and serialization.
-* [Infoware](https://github.com/ThePhD/infoware/) - For the extraction of various system-and-hardware-specific buffer.
+* [Infoware](https://github.com/ThePhD/infoware/) - For the extraction of various system-and-hardware-specific data.
-* [Whereami](https://github.com/gpakosz/whereami/) - For the retrieval of the compiled executable's location within the file system.
+* [PlatformFolders](https://github.com/sago007/PlatformFolders) - For the retrieval of various system-specific folder paths.
-* [TBB](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onetbb.html#gs.m2vcgt/) - For easier and guaranteed-to-be-supported threading.
 * [DiscordSDK](https://discord.com/developers/docs/intro) - For integration with the Discord app.
 * [My Brain](https://ih1.redbubble.net/image.528192883.5730/st,small,845x845-pad,1000x1000,f8f8f8.u9.jpg) - There is not much left of it, actually...

 <br>

 **Software used:**